 Head of Department „Health II“

 Mr Andreas Noethling

-If you are interested in obtaining further information or if you would like to co-operate with us please contact our project manager for international affairs
+If you are interested in obtaining further information or if you would like to co-operate with us please contact our project coordinator for international affairs

 Ms Sonja Hoffmeister